Rally driver plays DiRT Rallyby DVMSteve 2 years ago

 •Is this a record?

 No, this wasn't even his personal best.
 We were hanging out the day before an actual rally, taking turns playing DiRT, and this was Will's turn.
-No practice, no restarts.
-That said, if you check the XBox leaderboard for this stage his time would still rank 194th out of the probably hundreds of thousands who have played the game.
+No practice, no restarts, just a casual fun run.
+That said, if you check the XBox leaderboard for this stage his time would still rank 194th out of the tens of thousands (maybe hundreds of thousands) who have played the game.
 I can't access the PC or Playstation leaderboards, so I can't tell you where he'd rank there.

 Added note, the game was in Beta at the time, general consensus is that the final version is faster.

 •What did he think of the game?

 He said the AWD cars felt spot on, especially the Fiesta WRC, but the RWD cars needed work.
 He hated the FWD cars, but he hates them in real life too.

 •Is he really a rally driver?